 If you do not clean up all the crumbs and mess thoroughly after you cook and eat, it will be easy for these critters to find your home.

 It’s true that one or two little rats or mice are pretty cute to look at, and they can even make great first pets for children.

 However, the ones that come uninvited into your home are likely to bring with them nasty diseases like rabies, and other pests like fleas.

 Rats and mice also breed very fast if they are left to themselves.

 One or two mice can quickly become 10 or 20 if you don’t get on top of this problem quickly.

 Below you will find a simple list of steps you can follow on how to get rid of rats and mice naturally.

-These easy and effective tips will help you from spending a fortune on pest control or filling your home with unhealthy chemicals.
+These easy and effective tips will help you from spending a fortune on pest control.

-10 Simple Steps to get Rid of Rats and Mice Naturally
+How to get Rid of Rats and Mice Naturally in 5 Simple Steps

 It can be difficult to see rats and mice in your home, because they are usually more active at night when they feel safer.